knpuniversity/blog/what-the-rest.rst

 So if this information isn't found in the hyperlinks, where does it live?
 Where can an API client find these details and how did she know to look there?
-This is at the heart of the trouble I have in understanding truly RESTful APIs.
+This is at the heart of the trouble I have in understanding RESTful APIs.

 .. note::